kathi-munk/clc3-project/README.md

 To convert the docker-compose into the Kubernetes configuration files, `konvert compose` was used to built the deployment and service YAML files.
 These configuration files can be found in the kubernetes folder.

 To finally setup and start the application in Kubernetes the following steps need to be done:
-- open the repository in the CLI
+1. Open the repository in the CLI
-- change into the microservice/kubernetes folder (`cd microservice\kubernetes`)
+2. Change into the microservice/kubernetes folder (`cd microservice\kubernetes`)
-- create a Kubernetes cluster: `kind create cluster`
+3. Create a Kubernetes cluster: `kind create cluster`
-- apply the configuration files: `kubectl apply -f .`
+4. Apply the configuration files: `kubectl apply -f .`
-- check that deployments were created: `kubectl get deployments`
+5. Check that deployments were created: `kubectl get deployments`
-- check that services were created: `kubectl get svc`
+6. Check that services were created: `kubectl get svc`
-- open port to web application: `kubectl port-forward service/web-application 8501:8501`
+7. Open port to web application: `kubectl port-forward service/web-application 8501:8501`
-- open application in `127.0.0.1:8501`
+8. Open application in `127.0.0.1:8501`

 ## Summary of lessons-learned
-gemeinsam
+- Not every database is suitable for microservice use when it should run in its' own container(e.g. SQLite)
+- It's easier to write a docker-compose and convert it into the Kubernetes config files than to write the config files directly
+- Kind is a very good alternative to GCloud or Azure if you want to deploy only small applications (small use-case)
+- Setting up Kubernetes is very easy, when you have the config files
+- If you have a good monolithic structure and docker knowledge it can be relativly easy to convert the monolith into a microservice application.